-Frog reproduction from mating to metamorphosis involves the adult male and female frog coming in to breeding status during the Springtime normally, and they make their way to suitable ponds or bodies of water where they then begin the process of breeding and to do this they begin in a position known as amplexus.
+Frog reproduction involves the adult male and female frogs coming in to breeding status during the Springtime normally, and they make their way to suitable ponds or bodies of water where they then begin the process of breeding and to do this they begin in a position known as amplexus.

 In areas where conditions are favourable and suitable for breeding, the breeding season is quite long compared to others.
 For example, tropical frogs begin to breed at the beginning of the rainy seasons and will continue being able to breed until the start of the dry season.
 This can be for as long as nine or even ten months of a year.
 The males at this time will call every night, and the females that are ready to lay their eggs will visit the male frogs.